 We aren’t entirely sure how they formed.
 One idea has been that, like iron meteorites, pallasites come from the destruction of large asteroids.
 But rather than coming from their interior, they came from the boundary region of their iron core and stony mantle.
 Thus the mixture of (stony) olivine and iron-nickel.

 Another idea is that they formed when large meteors collided with larger asteroids.
 Such an impact would create a mix of iron and stony material we see in pallasites.
-Recently a paper in Science (paywalled, but one of the authors has a free pdf here) has found evidence to support the collision theory.
+Recently a paper in Science has found evidence to support the collision theory.1

 The team looked at the metallic portions of several pallasites using a superconducting quantum interference device (SQUID), capable of making very sensitive measurements of magnetic fields.
 What they found is that the metal in these pallasites were once highly magnetized.